EthanTreg/PyTorch-Network-Loader/README.md

 - `adaptive_pool`: Uses average pooling to downscale the input to the desired shape
   - `output`: list[integer], output shape of the layer ignoring $C$
   - `2d`: optional boolean, if input data is 2D, if not provided, `2d` from `net` is used
-- `convolutional`: Convolution with padding using replicate and ELU:
+- `convolutional`: Convolution with padding using replicate and ELU
   - `filters`: optional integer, number of convolutional filters, will be used if provided, else `factor` will be used
   - `factor`: optional float, _filters_ = `factor`$\times$_network output channels_,